eco-school project vegetarian day & cooking

 Am Käferberg was founded in 2003, by a group of parents, to educate and care for children aged between 2 months and 12 years.
 Since 2006, it has been run by Natalie Lutz alone.

-In March 2020, the Käferberg KITA moved from Griesernweg 26 to the new spacious premises at Gubelhangstrasse 6.
+In March 2020, the Käferberg KITA moved from Griesernweg 26 in Oerlikon, to the new spacious premises at Gubelhangstrasse 6.
 The old property was demolished.
 At the same time as the move, KITA Käferberg was renamed Am Käferberg Schule & KITA.

 At Am Käferberg School and KITA we follow concepts that promote independence and personal responsibility, such as The Maria Montessori method.
 The daily routine is structured in such a way that the care of the children and their education interlock.
 The teachers are responsible for both care and education.